 About 1/3 of all migraine sufferers are helped by avoiding certain foods or drugs.
-Like prevention treatment for migraine, diet treatment is a "trial and error" methology - -not everyone will get headaches from MSG, or chocolate for example.
-Usually the best idea is to start by taking all of the high risk foods out of your diet, and if this works, add them back in one by one to determine the critical one.
+Like prevention treatment for migraine, diet treatment is a "trial and error" methodology - -not everyone will get headaches from MSG, or chocolate for example.
+Usually the best idea is to start by taking all of the high risk foods out of your diet for a few weeks, and if this works, add them back in one by one to see if there is a the critical one.

 Monosodium Glutamate (MSG), also labeled Autolyzed Yeast Extract, Hydrolyzed Vegetable Protein, or Natural Flavoring: Major sources of MSG include certain soups, Chinese food and "fast" food, soy sauce, yeast, yeast extract, meat tenderizers (Accent), and seasoned salt.
 Many salad dressings also contain MSG.
 We advise you not to frequent restaurants that are unable to eliminate MSG from their food.
 Headaches an hour or so after eating is the most common timing.
 While the literature is not strong about MSG (Freeman, 2006), nevertheless MSG sensitivity is "common knowledge".

 Alcohol.
 Red wine, beer, etc. Red wine is the most likely and vodka is the least likely alcoholic beverage to cause a migraine.
 Alcohol is the most common dietary trigger for migraine (29%, Peatfeld et al, 1984).
 No controversy.

 Chocolate.
 Chocolate may cause a delayed effect -- the caffeine in chocolate prevents an early headache.
 The role of chocolate is weak and controversial (Holzhammer and Wober, 2006; Lippi G et al, 2014).
 Chocolate contains about 10 mg of caffeine/ounce (see following).